Are you wondering what to see in Rotterdam in one day?

 Now on a sugar high, head toward the steeple of St. Lawrence Church.

 St. Lawrence Church is one of the few buildings that survived the WW2 bombing raid.
 Completed in 1525, this imposing Gothic building is Rotterdam’s oldest.

-Often compared to Paris’ Pompidou Centre, Rotterdam’s City Library is in keeping with the French building’s aesthetic of “form follows function”, celebrating the guts of a working building.
+If you love funky architecture don’t skip Rotterdam’s City Library.
+Often compared to Paris’ Pompidou Centre, it is in keeping with the French building’s aesthetic of “form follows function”, celebrating the guts of a working building.

-If you have time, it is well worth going inside the building and talking the escalator all the way up to the top floor to fully appreciate this space.
-I loved the funky 1970s-style lampshades.
+I took the escalator all the way up to the top floor to fully appreciate this space and loved the funky 1970s-style lampshades.

 For many, the Cube Houses are the stars of Rotterdam’s architectural show.
 Designed and built in the late 1970s by the architect Piet Bloom, these innovative buildings have achieved iconic status.

-This urban forest of 39 identical yellow cubes sit on a hexagonal poles, their walls tilted at a precarious 54.7-degree angle.
-Each cube houses a single family on three levels: the lower triangular level is the living room, the middle level for sleeping and bathing and the upper level is additional sleeping or living area.
+This urban forest of 39 identical yellow cubes sits on hexagonal poles, their walls tilted at a precarious 54.7-degree angle.
+Each cube houses a single family on three levels.
+The lower triangular level is the living room; the middle level is for sleeping and bathing; and the upper level is an additional sleeping or living area.

 From the Stayokay Hostel, take the steps down to Rotterdam’s Old Harbour.
-As this is the end point of our Rotterdam walking tour, we will return here.
-But if it is time to refuel you can do worse than to take a break at one of the harbourside bars and restaurants.
+This is the endpoint of our Rotterdam walking tour and we will return here.
+But if you want to refuel you can do worse than take a seat at one of the harbourside bars and restaurants.